Painted Dreams: Plot

 Phillips occasionally played the lead of Mother Moynihan, as did Bess Flynn, who was a member of the show's writing team.
-Flynn, born August 18, 1899 in Tama, Iowa, went on to script three other soap operas: We, the Abbotts, Bachelor's Children and Martha Webster (originally titled Life Begins).
+Flynn, born August 18, 1899, in Tama, Iowa, went on to script three other soap operas: We, the Abbotts, Bachelor's Children and Martha Webster (originally titled Life Begins).
 In addition to performing the title role on Martha Webster, she also portrayed the annoying maid Tilda on The Gumps.

+Kay Chase portrayed Joyce in the series.
+Other actresses heard on it included Mary Afflick and Alice Hill.

+In the fall of 1933 orphan Joe Giolotti was added as a character in the story.
+Joyce brought him into the Moynihan household after his mother died, creating "an interesting series of radio episodes".